iapurba/portfolio-ui/README.md

 Open your web browser and navigate to http://localhost:3000 to view the application running inside the Docker container.

-This Project Required Data to run is successfully.
+This project requires approprate data to run it successfully.
 To set up the backend kindly follow the below repository.

 [https://github.com/iapurba/portfolio-api](https://github.com/iapurba/portfolio-api)